katiehuangx/Transition-into-Data-Analytics/README.md

 ## How to Create a Portfolio on GitHub

-I wrote a guide which you can check it out [here](https://github.com/katiehuangx/How-to-Create-a-GitHub-Portfolio/blob/main/README.md)!
+I wrote a guide which you can check out [here](https://github.com/katiehuangx/How-to-Create-a-GitHub-Portfolio/blob/main/README.md)!

 Here's my [portfolio](https://github.com/katiehuangx/Portfolio-Guide/blob/main/README.md) for your reference.
 I haven't update it for some time, but you can refer to the structure of the portfolio.